 When Ontario-based John and Peggy Fisher spent the summer of 1989 at their salt box home in the peaceful fishing village of Port Rexton, eastern Newfoundland, they decided they didn’t want to leave.
 Over the following years they’ve created a 33-room property that has maintained the character and style of the village.
-Its six traditionally styled wooden buildings are scattered across a hillside overlooking the old boat-building harbour of Ship Cove and the Atlantic Ocean, backed by forest and surrounded by wildflower meadows.
+Its six traditionally styled wooden buildings are scattered across a hillside overlooking the old boat-building harbor of Ship Cove and the Atlantic Ocean, backed by forest and surrounded by wildflower meadows.

 Inside, the minimal decor and whitewashed walls bring the property into the 21st century, yet local artwork and furniture handmade by Newfoundland artisan Mike Paterson echo the area’s culture and heritage.
 Meals are prepared using fresh, locally sourced ingredients and served in the dining room, where you can enjoy sunsets over the ocean and look for whales and icebergs offshore.